Blockin' out the scenery, breakin' my mind

 Ignore this sign.
 By order.

-- It's also occasionally referenced that an AM citizen/Wizard, upon encountering a sign not to perform an action will immediately perform the action just to see what all the fuss is about.
+- It's also occasionally referenced that an Ankh-Morpork citizen/Wizard, upon encountering a sign not to perform an action, will immediately perform the action just to see what all the fuss is about.
+Which is why the sign on the stick holding the Portal Window open in The Last Continent says "Do not remove this wood.
+Not even to see what happens.
+IMPORTANT."

 - And indeed that if there was a big lever in a hidden cave somewhere with a sign next to it saying "END OF THE WORLD SWITCH.
 DO NOT TOUCH." the paint wouldn't even have time to dry.